Evaluation hero

 Service Evaluation

 Where an evaluation involves patients and staff, it is best practice to seek their permission, through consent, for their participation.
-The degree to which consent is taken can vary from asking someone if it is OK to seek their feedback on the service, through to a formal process using consent and information leaflets.
+The degree to which consent is taken can vary from asking someone if it is OK to seek their feedback on the service, through to a formal process using consent and participant information sheets.

 What is a service evaluation?